alshedivat/al-folio/_projects/5_project.md

 ---
 layout: page
-title: CuidaPro
+title: projects.titles.project5
-description: Home care service for the elderly
+description: projects.descriptions.project5
 img: assets/img/1.png
 importance: 3
-category: moonshots
+category: personal
 ---

 <a href="https://cuida-pro.com/">CuidaPro</a> was born as a home care service for the elderly.
 Focused on rural areas and specifically in the Ebro Delta.